hi-primus/optimus/README_for_devs.md

 ## Packaging

+### General
 `poetry build` will build the package and put it in the `dist` folder.
 `poetry publish` will publish the package to pypi.

+### Versioning

+If you want to build the pachage and upload it to pypi you probably want to update the version.
+For that go to pyproject.toml and change the key 'version'

 ### Publishing to PyPi